unmaintained-stuff/tl_debug/system/modules/debug/README.txt

 Feature requests are always welcome on the tracker (See reporting bugs).

-Thanks go out to Stefan "lindesbs" Lindecke for fruitful discussion and Leo Unglaub for allowing me to test on his XAMPP.
+Thanks go out to Stefan "lindesbs" Lindecke for fruitful discussion and Leo Unglaub for allowing me to test on his XAMPP and long debugging sessions.

 I wish you fun with this extension.